venturedinternational/whitepaper/README.md

 <br><br>
 “However, economic mobility fell sharply during the 1980s and failed to revert, perhaps even continued to decline, in the 1990s.” <sup>3</sup> Due to a mix of policy changes and globalization, the prosperity that workers enjoyed in post-war America dematerialized.
 Corporations were quick to take advantage of cheaper solutions and when employees couldn’t adjust to the changing economy they were left behind.
 This was exacerbated during the recent recession where long term employees were often displaced.
 <br><br>
 This disloyalty to the company’s workforce has been a major part in a drastic rise of inequality.
-As productivity continues to rise people afraid to lose their jobs are working longer hours and struggling to get by. [<sup>[7]</sup>](http://time.com/money/4742648/middle-class-workers-struggle-financial-diaries/) Wages have stagnated while additional company profits increasingly concentrate at the top. [<sup>[8]</sup>](http://fortune.com/2015/10/14/1-percent-global-wealth-credit-suisse/)[<sup>[9]</sup>](http://www.epi.org/publication/charting-wage-stagnation/)
+As productivity continues to rise, people afraid to lose their jobs are working longer hours and struggling to get by. [<sup>[7]</sup>](http://time.com/money/4742648/middle-class-workers-struggle-financial-diaries/) Wages have stagnated while additional company profits have increasingly concentrated at the top. [<sup>[8]</sup>](http://fortune.com/2015/10/14/1-percent-global-wealth-credit-suisse/)[<sup>[9]</sup>](http://www.epi.org/publication/charting-wage-stagnation/)
 <br><br>
 “Codependency is a counterfeit form of loyalty.” <sup>5</sup>
 <br><br>